DASS-Lab-Group/SpecTraL/README.md

 **ECML PKDD 2026**

-This repository contains the official implementation of **SpecTraL**, a federated LoRA aggregation framework that discovers per-layer global ranks automatically — with no manual threshold tuning — by analyzing the singular-value spectrum of the aggregated update via Random Matrix Theory.
+This repository contains the official implementation of **SpecTraL**, a federated LoRA aggregation framework that discovers per-layer global ranks automatically, with no manual threshold tuning, by analyzing the singular-value spectrum of the aggregated update via Random Matrix Theory.

 SpecTraL stacks heterogeneous client LoRA adapters, performs an orthonormal **Householder QR**